-What’s next with digital influence in the automotive aftermarket?
+What’s next with digital influence on retail in automotive industry trends?

 The integration of B2C and B2B sales models is a trend to follow, as digital influence continues to grow.

-The growing trend of manufacturers selling direct is another aftermarket trend to follow in the aftermarket.
-Hedges & Company research shows that not only do over half of consumers visit manufacturer websites, about a third of them come to the website fully prepared to make a purchase, direct from the manufacturer.
+The growing trend of manufacturers selling direct to consumers is another trend to follow.
+More manufacturers are short-circuiting traditional distribution channels for auto parts and selling direct to consumers.
+Hedges & Company research shows that not only do over half of consumers visit manufacturer websites, about a third of them come to the website fully prepared to make a retail purchase, direct from the manufacturer.

 Mobile continues to grow in the sphere of digital influence.
-Online sales of auto parts & accessories purchased from mobile phones will reach nearly $6 billion in 2018, a 30% increase over 2017.
-Mobile sales will be over $10 billion by 2021.
+Retail sales on mobile will reach $10.4 billion in the US in 2020, a 40% increase over 2019.
+Mobile sales will be over $15 billion by 2023.

 We are sorry that this post wasn't useful for you!